gdsfactory/gdsfactory/README.md

 - GDS viewer. gdsfactory can send GDS files directly to klayout, you just need to have klayout open
 - layer colormaps for showing in klayout, matplotlib, trimesh (using the same colors)
-- fast boolean xor to avoid geometric regressions on Components geometry
+- fast boolean xor to avoid geometric regressions on Components geometry.
+Klayout booleans are faster than gdspy ones
+- basic DRC checks

 What functionality does gdsfactory provide you on top phidl/gdspy/klayout?